 Catamaran Whale Watching Tours on Maui

 It’s possible to take a catamaran trip for humpback whale watching.
 A catamaran trip will be an excellent idea for a group of young friends or families.
 It gives you a lot of fun for sure.
 But it’s not a perfect option if you want to take some great photos with long lenses, as it’s pretty challenging to change the position on a catamaran to take shots.
 But on the other hand, you will be close enough to the whales that the photos should be successful with any camera!
 The perspective will be great for taking pictures and videos, so pack a waterproof camera.
 Nor is sitting very comfortable, especially for the elderly or those with back pain, they may not be comfortable enough.
 But it is a great adventure anyway!

 Sailboat Whale Watching Tours on Maui

 It’s also a perfect whale-watching adventure.
-Usually, a sailboat takes a smaller group of people for whales’ experience, so you have more space.
-It’s also a great place to take pictures from the boat, as boats are sail pretty close to the mammals.
+Usually, a sailboat takes a smaller group of people for whale experience, so you have more space.
+It’s also a great place to take pictures from the boat, as boats sail pretty close to the mammals.
 It’s also comfy enough to take shots and admire whales.
-In our opinion is one of the best Maui whale watching tours to experience, especially if you want to take some photos.
+In our opinion is one of the best Maui whale-watching tours to experience, especially if you want to take some photos.